 - London School of Economics General Course Scholarships

 Many of the most well-known national awards for study abroad (Fulbright, Marshall, Rhodes, etc.) are restricted to graduate study, but the following awards are open to undergraduates.
-Mount Holyoke's National Fellowships and Graduate School Advisor coordinates applications for most awards requiring nomination by the College, and can offer assistance with many other applications as well.
+Mount Holyoke's National Fellowships Advisor coordinates applications for most awards requiring nomination by the College, and can offer assistance with many other applications as well.

 - Association of Teachers of Japanese Awards for study in Japan.
 Bridging Scholarships are open to US citizens or permanent residents.
 Stipends are $2,500 for a semester program, $4,000 for a year-long program in Japan.

 - David L. Boren NSEP (National Security Education Program) Scholarships.
 Open to US citizens for study in geographical areas, languages, and fields of study deemed critical to US national security.
 (Eligible countries are located primarily in Africa, Asia, Central/Eastern Europe, Latin America, and the Middle East.)
 Awards are given for summer, semester, or academic year study (up to $10,000 per semester).
 Nomination is required; see MHC's National Fellowships office for details.

 - Laura W. Bush Traveling Fellowship.
 Open to US citizens between 18 and 25 currently enrolled in a US college or university.
 Awards average $2,500, for 4 to 6 weeks of work in a foreign country related to the mandate of UNESCO ("using education, natural sciences, social and human sciences, culture, and/or communication and information to build strong ties among nations.")